stefanDennerNagarro/playwright-playground-module-6/thread-safety/README.md

 mvn compile exec:java -D exec.mainClass="org.example.sequential.SingleThreadedExample"
 ```

-This will only run Playwright in the Chrome browser.
+This will only run Playwright in the Chromium browser.
 The output will be like so:
 ```
-Start execution in browser Chrome
+Start execution in browser chromium
-Execution done in browser Chrome
+Execution done in browser chromium
 ```

 #### MultiThreadedExample